‘House Of Cards’ Season 5: 2017 Netflix Release Date, Cast, Trailer And Everything We Know

 When will House of Cards Season 5 be released?

-Despite those aforementioned reports, Netflix continues to insist that House of Cards will be released in 2017 as planned – however, the streaming provider is yet to confirm exactly when.
+Despite those aforementioned reports, Netflix continues to insist that House of Cards will be released in 2017 as planned.
+However, the streaming provider is yet to confirm exactly when.
 That being said, according to Den of Geek, new seasons of House of Cards typically release on Netflix during either late February or early March.
-Netflix also always releases new original series on Friday, meaning that either February 24 or March 3 would be a safe bet when it comes to House of Cards‘ Season 5 release date.
+Netflix always releases new original series on Friday, meaning that either February 24 or March 3 would be a safe bet when it comes to a House of Cards’ Season 5 release date.

 Of course, that would place House of Cards Season 5 not too far away.
 With that in mind, a trailer for the new season is expected to be imminent.
 The first trailer for Season 4 premiered on February 10 last year.
 If Netflix releases their Season 5 trailer in a similar window, it would suggest the whole season is on track for a timely release.